mouthful/ClofNet/Readme.md

 ```

 ## Cite
-Please cite our papers if you use the model or this code in your own work:
+Please cite our paper if you use the model or this code in your own work:
 ```
 @inproceedings{weitao_clofnet_2021,
   title     = {{SE(3)} Equivariant Graph Neural Networks with Complete Local Frames},